JohnLezama/Maker-Portfolio/README.md

 # My Maker Portfolio
 Name : John Lezama

-I am a Senior in Tomball High School eager to deepen my skills in engineering and research to solve real world problems.
+I’m a senior at Tomball High School passionate about mechanical design, robotics, and programming.
+Through hands-on engineering and research, I aspire to develop my skills to contribute to a better future.

 ## Highlight Projects:

-### Elecotromyography Controlled Prosthetic Arm
+### Electromyography Controlled Prosthetic Arm
 Date: October, 2023 - Febuary, 2024

-Developed a motorized prosthetic arm for my 10th Grade Science Fair Project using DC motors, various mechanisms and H-Bridge motor drivers.
-I then integrated EMG sensors and developed an alogorithm that converted those EMG signals into motor function.
+I developed an EMG-controlled motorized prosthetic arm for my 10th Grade Science Fair Project using DC motors, various mechanisms and H-Bridge motor drivers.
+I created it under $300 with the goal of making upper limb prosthetics more economically accessible for amputees.

 Early sketches of the Hand and Wrist: